3 Ways to Stay Safe Online: Your Action Plan

 Multi-factor authentication (MFA), sometimes called two-factor authentication (2FA), is like adding a deadbolt to your digital front door.
 Even if a thief manages to steal your password (your key), they still can’t get inside without a second piece of proof that it’s really you.
 This second factor is usually a temporary code sent to your phone or generated by an authenticator app.
 It’s one of the most effective ways to protect your accounts from being compromised.
 You should activate MFA on every account that offers it, especially for important services like your email, banking, and social media.
 It’s a simple step that adds a powerful layer of security.

-2. How to Spot and Avoid Online Scams
+Step 2: Spot and Avoid Common Online Scams

 Beyond strong passwords, your best defense online is a healthy dose of skepticism.
 Scammers don’t just hack systems; they hack people.
 They use psychology to create a sense of urgency, fear, or excitement, hoping you’ll act before you think.
 Learning to recognize the tell-tale signs of a scam is one of the most powerful skills you can develop to protect your information and your identity.
 It’s about pausing for a moment to question what you’re seeing before you click, reply, or share.